gamalkevin/lpic-jadi/004_1-3-determine-configure-hardware-concepts.md

 ## Peripherals
 In the early days, computers are made as a 'block'.
 Meaning, everything was assembled without a way to change parts.

-For example, there is no way to upgrade an existing modem in the computer.
-You have to buy a whole new computer.
+For example, there was no way to upgrade an existing modem in computers.
+You had to buy a whole new computer for even a single upgrade.
 This was incredibly expensive and wasteful.

 Thus, peripherals are made.
 We can swap out RAM sticks, processors, etc.